-Gym HQ is very lucky to have a financial veteran at the helm of our accounting ship.
-CFO John Lewin has been crunching numbers for over 30 years; the last 7 of which have been for fitness businesses.
+GYM HQ is very lucky to have a financial veteran at the helm of our accounting ship.
+Controller John Lewin has been crunching numbers for over 30 years; the last 7 of which have been for fitness businesses.
 But regardless of whether he's prepping the books for Johnson & Johnson or Joe's Gym, there are some financial musts that pertain to all industries.
 I asked him to share his top 5.
 Some of these may seem obvious, but there is value in achieving the most basic of principles.
 Here are John's:

 5 Financial Musts for Any Fitness Business

 A Proper Business Plan.

 You have a great idea; now it's time to put pen to paper.
 Take the time to write a proper business plan.
 Think through all aspects of your business paying very close attention to a well thought out proforma.
 Put together some financial projections and compare them with your proposed capital expenditures.
 Know when you should reach break-even and when you'll turn a profit.
 Have a plan to responsibly make distributions.
 It's a lot easier to make these decisions when the money is conceptual.